How To Gain Admission To Carnegie Mellon University

 - Join an academic team or club

 Joining an academic team or club will give you great motivation to excel in your academics even more.
 From math to science, you’ll have ways of learning beyond your limits.
-It’s also a right way for Carnegie Mellon to consider you more because they’ll see you’re eager to learn and bring new development to your intellect that will undoubtedly contribute significantly to their campus.
+It’s also the right way for Carnegie Mellon to consider you more because they’ll see you’re eager to learn and bring new development to your intellect that will undoubtedly contribute significantly to their campus.
 Plus, it’ll boost the factor regarding academics as they review your application.

 - Join a summer class